 In response to this, Dr. Noble created the aroma wheel.
 The aroma wheel was based on the idea that we should compare the aromas and tastes of wine to aromas and tastes that we were already familiar with: things like fruit, spices, flowers, and nuts.
 Her invention completely revolutionized the wine world and is why we describe wine the way we do today.

 But how do you go from just smelling wine, to smelling peaches, nutmeg, and mushrooms in your glass?
 Read on for my tips to improve your wine sniffer!

 How do you combat this?
 Build your smell “vocabulary.”
 Next time you go to eat an apple, give it a good sniff.
 Then take a bite of the apple.
 Take another sniff.
 Does it smell different?
 Try to describe the smell using words.
-For example maybe it smells tangy, sour, and refreshing.
+For example, maybe it smells tangy, sour, and refreshing.
 Log that smell in your brain.
-As you do this with more and more foods, you’ll begin building your very own smell dictionary.
-Next time you sniff your chardonnay you will be able to pick out the yellow apple because you remember what it smelt like last time you ate one.
+As you do this with more and more foods, you’ll begin building your very own smell dictionary so next time you sniff your chardonnay you can pick out the yellow apple because you remember what it smelt like last time you ate one.

 One of the biggest myths in wine is that you should drink white wine straight out of the fridge and drink red wine at room temperature, no matter what temperature the room is.
 Let me be the first to tell you, that is not true!

 Most white wines should be enjoyed between 45-55°F (7-13°C).
 A great way to achieve this temperature is to take your white wine out of the fridge about 30 minutes before you plan on drinking it.
 As for red wine, the recommended service temperature is between 55-64°F (13-18°C).
 Unless you’re like my dad and prefer the house at a chilly 65°F, you’re going to want to chill your red wine a bit.
 Just 15-30 minutes in the fridge should do it.